vince-nlp/aclrollingreview/authorchecklist.md

 ## Anonymization and Citation

-Please refer to [this page](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation) for the ACL policies for submission, review and citation.
+Please refer to [this page](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Review_and_Citation) for the ACL policies for review and citation.
 Most of this information is also covered in the template and format guidelines linked above.

 ## Responsible NLP Research